thelizri/MIPS_WORKSHOP/Tutorials/README.md

 Step 2.
 Load argument values, if any, in $a0, $a1, $a2, or $f12 as specified.
 Step 3.
 Issue the SYSCALL instruction.
 Step 4.
 Retrieve return values, if any, from result registers as specified.

+## Important Registers
+$gp - is a pointer to the global memory.
+Used with heap allocations.
+$sp - is the stack pointer.
+Used to keep track of the beginning of the data for this method.
+$ra - return address: a pointer to the address to use when returning from a method/function.